Hyperventilation Symptoms | Signs and Symptoms of Hyperventilation

 - Frequent urination can be triggered by numerous conditions, but there is usually one and the same prime cause.

-- Poor circulation is a classic sign of overbreathing.
+- Vasoconstriction is a classic sign of overbreathing.

 - Feeling cold all the time: This symptom most commonly present in people with low body O2 levels, while sedentary lifestyle is an additional factor for those who do not run.
 (Other forms of exercise usually provide only a temporary relief.)
 At winter times, people with high CPs can get this symptom and solve it with 3-5 tablespoon of dairy cream per day.

 - Headache after exercise usually relates to mouth breathing during exercise.